mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/built-in-page-controls.md

 ## Site wide settings

-Since 2.4.0, SilverStripe provides a generic interface for accessing global properties such as //Site name// or //Site tag line//.
+Since 2.4.0, SilverStripe provides a generic interface for accessing global properties such as *Site name* or *Site tag line*.
 This interface is implemented by the [SiteConfig](siteconfig) class.

 ## Controlling Parents and Children